god is bigger than coronavirus

 God is still in control.
 He is still on the throne, and He is still with us.
 There’s never been a moment when He hasn’t been.
 Let us keep our hope and our confidence alive in Him.
 Now, more than ever, the world is searching for a peace that passes understanding.
 Let us be the light in the world during this seemingly dark time.
 Isaiah 26:3 says, “You will keep in perfect peace all who trust in you, all whose thoughts are fixed on you!”
 So let us keep our thoughts fixed on Him, today and every day.

 We remain confident of God’s constant presence and careful attention to all that is happening.
 During this season, our leadership has decided to make the call to cancel, postpone, or modify events on a week-by-week basis.
 As the situation in our community and nation changes and more information and best practices are released, our response will adjust accordingly.
-All events on campus have been cancelled until further notice.
+All events on campus have been cancelled until September 20.
 Join us on Wednesdays and Sundays for special gatherings online.

 frequently asked questions